J. B. Bickerstaff

-John-Blair Bickerstaff (born March 10, 1979) is an American professional basketball coach who is the head coach for the Cleveland Cavaliers of the National Basketball Association (NBA).
-Before that, he was the head coach for the Memphis Grizzlies and has also been an assistant coach for several other NBA teams.
+John-Blair Bickerstaff (born March 10, 1979) is an American professional basketball coach who is the head coach of the Detroit Pistons of the National Basketball Association (NBA).
+Before that, he was the head coach for the Memphis Grizzlies and the Cleveland Cavaliers, and has also been an assistant coach for several other NBA teams.

 College career

 Bickerstaff played his first two collegiate seasons at Oregon State and finished his career at the University of Minnesota.
 He averaged 10.9 points and 6.1 rebounds as a senior for the Golden Gophers.

 Coaching career

+Assistant head coach (2004–2011)

 Bickerstaff spent three seasons (2004–2007) with the Charlotte Bobcats as an assistant coach, before spending four (2007–2011) seasons as an assistant coach for the Minnesota Timberwolves.

+Houston Rockets (2011-2016)

-He was hired as an assistant coach by the Rockets on July 15, 2011.
+Bickerstaff was hired as an assistant coach by the Houston Rockets on July 14, 2011.
 He was made interim head coach of the Rockets on November 18, 2015, after Kevin McHale was fired.
 On that same day, he made his coaching debut against the Portland Trail Blazers with a 108–103 overtime victory.

 After the season, Bickerstaff informed the Rockets that he had withdrawn his name for the head coaching search, effectively ending his tenure with the Houston Rockets.